-Apache Trail, Payson and Mongollon Rim, Tonto Natural Bridge, Desert Belle, Boyce Thompson Arboretum, Kartchner Caverns
+Apache Trail, Payson and Mogollon Rim, Tonto Natural Bridge, Desert Belle, Boyce Thompson Arboretum, Kartchner Caverns

 Phoenix, Arizona, area offers many attractions for short-term and long-term visitors within the metropolitan area.
 (See my posts Ten Things To Do In Phoenix, Arizona and Greater Phoenix East Valley Guide.)
 But there are also some wonderful things to take in just a short distance outside the metropolitan limits.
 Check out these six ideas for day or half-day excursions.

 1. Apache Trail

 Apache Trail, east of Apache Junction, is a scenic, winding drive through mountains, canyons, and desert landscape.
 You can make this a half-day trip excursion, going as far as Tortilla Flat for lunch and then returning, or a full day doing the entire circle route past the Roosevelt Dam, on to Globe, and back into the Phoenix area is currently not possible as part of Arizona State Route 88 east of Fish Creek Hill Overlook remains closed after extensive damage in 2019.

 2. Payson and the Mogollon Rim

 Payson is approximately 80 miles from central Phoenix.
 It is a pretty drive on highway 89.
 Saguaros and other cacti give way to evergreens and oak trees as you slowly climb to 5000 feet.
 Payson is a modern town with art galleries and antique stores on Historic Main Store.
-Payson sits on the western edge of the Mongollon Rim, a giant, slanting escarpment with high limestone and sandstone cliffs.
+Payson sits on the western edge of the Mogollon Rim, a giant, slanting escarpment with high limestone and sandstone cliffs.
 Turn onto highway 260 just north of Payson and drive through ponderosa pine country.

-3. Tonto Natural Bridge State Park

-Tonto Natural Bridge State Park is tucked in a valley surrounded by pine forest between Payson and Pine.
-It is believed to be the largest natural travertine bridge in the world.
-Travetine is a form of dissolved limestone created by spring water tumbling over rock.
-Visitors can stand on top of Tonto Natural Bridge or hike below on one of the trails.

-4. Desert Belle Cruise on Saguaro Lake